Agile project management can be a polarizing topic in professional circles.

 For example, you can bring together the support team that uses Zendesk and the development team that relies on Jira.
 By eliminating that silo, your developers can spend more time on the features and bugs that your customers care about the most.

-Eliminate unnecessary manual steps wherever possible.
+monday.com also has a unique automation builder so you can eliminate unnecessary manual steps wherever possible.
 For example, when a work item’s status changes to code review, you can automatically notify your quality assurance team.

 There’s no need for anyone to interrupt their working day to grab hold of someone through Slack or email.

-Work with a shared, real-time product roadmap.
+Work with a shared, real-time product roadmap

 monday.com also makes it easy to create and maintain an up-to-date product roadmap.
 Use and customize the template to start planning the future of your product.